-Vista West's theory of reimbursement, based on a general comparison of reimbursement rates paid to Vista from other payors and Vista West's Multi-Plan contract with 50 carriers, assumes that the reimbursement rates of other payors were themselves consistent with the criteria in the Act and the rules.
-However, Vista West's reliance on data from other payors is misplaced because the record is silent as to why the other payors agreed to pay Vista and Vista West the amounts they did.
-There is no evidence that Vista West inquired into the reasons for the reimbursement amounts paid by other payors or that it conducted any analysis of how its rates - regardless of their derivation - complied with the state's statutory scheme.
+Vista's theory of reimbursement based on rates derived from a general comparison with other payors assumes that the reimbursement rates of Vista's other payors were themselves consistent with the criteria in the Act and the rules.
+However, Vista's reliance on data from other payors is misplaced because the record is silent as to why the other payors agreed to pay Vista the amounts they did.
+There is no evidence that Vista inquired into the reasons for the reimbursement amounts paid by other payors or that it conducted any analysis of how its rates - regardless of their derivation - complied with the state's statutory scheme.

-Further, the large variance in payment levels received by Vista and Vista West from other payors, ranging from 1.00 percent to 100 percent of billed charges, undermines Vista West's assertion that reimbursement payments of 70 percent of billed charges was a standard industry practice in 2002.
-Vista West's comparison data show only that Vista West billed Carrier what can be characterized as its usual and customary rate.
-However, a provider merely billing a workers' compensation carrier a usual and customary rate does not meet the requirements for appropriate billing set forth in Section 413.011(b) of the Act.
-Because Vista West failed to demonstrate that its billing structure took into account the statutory requirements for appropriate billing for workers' compensation claimants, Vista West failed to provide any credible evidence to show that the rates it billed Carrier met the statutory criteria.
-Vista West, therefore, failed to meet its burden of proof.
+Further, the large variance in payment levels received by Vista from other payors, ranging from 2.79 percent to 100 percent of billed charges, undermines Vista's assertion that reimbursement payments of 70 percent of billed charges was a standard industry practice in 2001.
+Vista's comparison data show only that it billed Carrier what can be characterized as its usual and customary rate.
+However, a provider merely billing a workers' compensation carrier its usual and customary rate does not meet the requirements for appropriate billing set forth in Section 413.011(b) of the Act.
+Because Vista failed to demonstrate that its billing structure took into account the statutory requirements for appropriate billing for workers' compensation claimants, Vista failed to provide any credible evidence to show that the rates it billed Carrier met the statutory criteria.
+Vista, therefore, failed to meet its burden of proof.